lnxpy/hashnode/cl5wozgjs02g77gnvcb2n40ij.md

 - Showing the pasted source codes in popular light and dark themes + line number.
 - An [asciinema](https://asciinema.org/) cast player showing the setup process and how you can start using PasteMe.
 - A perfect auto-generated API documentation for developers.
-- A minimal weblog.
+- A minimal Markdown weblog.

 #### 1.2. `pasteme-cli` Python package (SDK)
 - Available for Windows and Linux distributions.
 - Minimum dependency.
 - Easy to set up and use.
-- Accessible from your CLIs and within your Python projects as a package.
+- Accessible from your CLIs and within your Python projects as a library.

 ### 2. Start Pasting
 In order to use PasteMe, simply install the `pasteme-cli` package via either [pip package manager](https://pip.pypa.io/en/stable/installation/) or by building the package source and dive through the codes.